 Information for participating lenders

-Due to high demand, the expression of interest (EOI) process for the Coronavirus SME Guarantee Scheme is now closed.
-Further information will be provided on the Treasury website if the Government seeks to undertake another round of EOIs in the future.
+Due to high demand, the expression of interest (EOI) process for the initial phase of the Coronavirus SME Guarantee Scheme is now closed.

 - Legislative Rules